 The approach and landing tests were just one facet of the space shuttle program that needed to be examined, so after Enterprise's flights concluded, the shuttle went through more tests.
 The shuttle was fitted for future ferry flights, and measures were taken to reduce aerodynamic drag.
 Ground vibration tests were performed as Enterprise sat atop the SCA.
 Enterprise also was attached to an external tank and solid rocket boosters to test the launch configuration.

-Columbia, the first shuttle to go into space, launched on April 12, 1981, heralding the beginning of the shuttle era.
+The shuttle era began when Columbia, the first shuttle to go into space, launched on April 12, 1981.
 Nearly two years later, on April 4, 1983, another shuttle, Challenger, was added to the fleet.
 With the space shuttle program well under way, Enterprise took on a new role as an ambassador for the program.

 In 1983, Enterprise went on a world tour that included Canada and several European countries (England, France, Germany and Italy), most notably visiting an air show in Paris.
 The next year, the SCA brought Enterprise from Vandenberg Air Force Base in California to Alabama, to be ferried by barge to the 1984 World's Fair in New Orleans.